 Nathan is responsible for ACSI’s corporate affairs, communications, media relations and events.

-Nathan has focussed his career on public advocacy and financial services.
-Nathan was formerly an Adviser to Senator Jenny McAllister, and, prior to that, held roles at Industry Super Australia and Essential Media.
+Nathan has worked in media relations and communications roles in a number of sectors.
+Nathan was formerly a parliamentary adviser, and, prior to that, held roles at Industry Super Australia and Essential Media.

 Nathan holds a Bachelor of International Relations from La Trobe University.

 Karen is responsible for overseeing ACSI’s finance function, risk and compliance matters, strategic and business planning processes, internal policies and procedures as well as managing our office facilities.

 Karen’s extensive career in finance and governance includes audit & assurance at Ernst & Young and over 14 years at Aviva / National Australia Bank both in Melbourne and the UK where she held roles in accounting policy, group financial governance and CFO business partnering.

 Karen holds a Bachelor of Business in Accounting and in Banking & Finance from Monash University and is a qualified Chartered Accountant.